UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 - Set the energy threshold value, assigning all vectors above that energy value in the current FOV to false.

 ### Example Graphical Curator Interface (GCI)
 This example curator screenshot shows how the curator looks when the user first opens the edge objects.
-The vectors shown are the unedited automatic output of the new (unreleased) version of the edge extraction step of SLAVV.
+The vectors shown are the unedited (no red in Volume Map or Display) automatic output of the new (unreleased) version of the edge extraction step of SLAVV.
 <!--A|B|C
 :---: | :---: | :---:
 ![](tutorial/40.png)||-->